Adrenaline and Noradrenaline: Regulation of Acute Stress Physiology

 Mechanisms of release

-Catecholamine release is initiated by direct neural stimulation rather than hormonal signalling.
+Catecholamine release is initiated by direct neural stimulation rather than hormonal signalling (meaning the adrenal medulla is activated directly by the nervous system, rather than hormones circulating in the bloodstream).
 Preganglionic sympathetic neurons release acetylcholine onto chromaffin cells, causing membrane depolarisation and opening of voltage-gated calcium channels.
 The resulting calcium influx triggers exocytosis of catecholamine-containing granules, releasing adrenaline and noradrenaline directly into the circulation.

 Distinct actions of adrenaline and noradrenaline